Quality Coffee + Quality of Life

 - Awarded 6th place in United States Barista Competition

 Sam is Co-Owner and Retail Director for Olympia Coffee Roasting Co.
-He is a native of the Pacific Northwest.
+He was born and raised in the Pacific Northwest.
 He started as a barista while in high school and worked in coffee through college.
 Upon finishing his degree with a focus on education, Sam had fallen in love with coffee.
 At Olympia Coffee, Sam is working his dream job, bringing together his passion for coffee while remaining a educator in a different way than he expected.
 Sam was the 2015 Northwest Barista Champion.
 He competed in both the 2015 and 2016 United States Barista Competitions, placing 3rd and 6th respectively.